hubgit/md-ld/README.md

 Data typing of property values is implicit: if the schema is well defined, the type of each value should be derived from the schema.

-Markdown-LD is not backwards-compatible with existing Markdown parsers - suggestions to make it so would be appreciated.
+MD-LD is not backwards-compatible with existing Markdown parsers - suggestions to make it so would be appreciated.